Arctic ground squirrel: Distribution and habitat

 The Arctic ground squirrel can be found in parts of western Northern Canada, from the Arctic Circle to the Yukon, northern British Columbia and the Northwest Territories; west into Alaska, the Alaska Peninsula, the Aleutian Islands archipelago, and across to the Russian Far East (Siberia), including the Kamchatka Peninsula.
+In North America its range extends from the west coast of Hudson Bay to the west coast of Alaska.
 The St. Lawrence Island subspecies (U. p. lyratus) of Arctic ground squirrel is found on its namesake island in the Bering Sea; the Kodiak Island subspecies (U. p. kodiacensis) is found on Kodiak.
+Several island populations near the Alaska Peninsula, including some in the Kodiak Archipelago and the Semidi and Shumagin Islands, may have been introduced by people who valued the pelts, and introduced populations are confirmed on Kavalga, Unalaska and Amaknak in the Aleutians.

-The Arctic ground squirrel has evolved with and is found on the North American Arctic tundra; depending on the subspecies, its preferred habitats are typically hillside or mountain slopes, riparian areas (such as river flats, banks or lake shores) or tundra ridges.
+The Arctic ground squirrel is found on tundra across its range; depending on the subspecies, its preferred habitats are typically hillside or mountain slopes, riparian areas (such as river flats, banks or lake shores) or tundra ridges.
 Arctic ground squirrels prefer to live in sandy soil due to its ease of manipulation for burrowing, and its superior drainage as opposed to richer soils.
-Arctic ground squirrels make shallow tunnels and burrows in locations where the permafrost will not prevent them from digging.
+Arctic ground squirrels make shallow tunnels and burrows in locations where the permafrost will not prevent them from digging; their hibernation dens lie about 100 cm below the surface, and they require at least that depth of thawed ground to dig them.
 The more southerly subspecies typically inhabit open meadows and open tundra habitats.
+Colonies consist of shallow burrow systems, roughly 1 m deep, that provide refuge from predators and cold and are used for rearing young and for hibernation.
+Through soil disturbance, selective foraging and food caching, the squirrels strongly influence the vegetation and soils around their colonies.
+They have been reported to excavate up to 18 tonnes of soil per hectare each year, aerating it and bringing nutrients to the surface.